grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:summer"
 ```

+Then to get the frequency:

-To get the frequency, we calculate the difference in days between successive tornadoes.
-The lag() method creates a column where every value equals the previous value (the prior row) of the source column.
-Then we can simply get the difference in days between the two dates.
+- We calculate the difference in days between successive tornadoes.
+- The lag() method creates a column where every value equals the previous value (the prior row) of the source column.
+- Then we can simply get the difference in days between the two dates.
 DateColumn has a method daysUntil() that does this.
 It returns a NumberColumn that we’ll call “delta”.

 ```groovy title="lag and delta dates"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:summer_lag"